A sample of giant radio sources from the NVGRC catalog: Types of parent objects

 \section{Types of parent objects}

-To classify the bright host objects as quasar/galaxy, we used information available in the Simbad, NED, Vizier, SDSS, and LS databases.
-Note that in the Simbad and NED databases, it is possible that an optical object is defined as both a galaxy and a quasar.
-Such a dual type assignment may be due to the appearance of new clarifying information in publications.
-Also the host object may belong to to ``changing-look'' AGN~\citep{2003MNRAS.342..422M, 2014ApJ...796..134D}.
+To classify host objects as either quasars or galaxies, we utilized data from the Simbad, NED, Vizier, SDSS, and Legacy Surveys (LS) databases.
+It should be noted that in Simbad and NED, an optical object may be simultaneously classified as both a galaxy and a quasar.
+Such dual-type assignments often arise from updated or conflicting information in the literature.
+Additionally, the host may belong to the class of ``changing-look'' AGNs~\citep{2003MNRAS.342..422M, 2014ApJ...796..134D}.

-If only photometric data were available for an object, we applied the following criteria~\citep{2018ApJ...861...37G,2022ApJ...934..119G} for color indices by photometry from the AllWISE catalog\footnote{VizieR On-line Data Catalog: II/328}, which are used to select quasars: $0.5<W1-W2<2$; $2<W2-W3<4.5$; $W3-W4>1.9$, where W1, W2, W3, W4 are 3.4, 4.6, 12 and 22um bands of the Wide-field Infrared Survey Explorer~\citep{2010AJ....140.1868W}, respectively.
+For sources with only photometric data, we applied the quasar selection criteria based on WISE color indices~\citep{2018ApJ...861...37G, 2022ApJ...934..119G}, using photometry from the AllWISE catalog\footnote{VizieR On-line Data Catalog: II/328}.
+The adopted criteria were:

+where W1, W2, W3, and W4 correspond to the 3.4, 4.6, 12, and 22\,$\mu$m bands of the Wide-field Infrared Survey Explorer (WISE)~\citep{2010AJ....140.1868W}, respectively.

-For weakest hosts we inspected the WISE cutouts visually, if an object was bright in the W1 and W2 bands, but absent in the W3 and W4 bands, then we referred it to galaxies.
-Otherwise, i.e. the object was bright in the W3 and W4 bands, we attributed it to quasars.
+For the faintest hosts, we visually inspected WISE cutouts.
+If an object was bright in the W1 and W2 bands but undetected in W3 and W4, we classified it as a galaxy.
+Conversely, if the object was bright in W3 and W4, we classified it as a quasar.